 What healthcare options are available to me during my future study abroad program?
 What if I have emergency medical needs while abroad?

 International health insurance is included in the study abroad fee.
 This insurance can help cover costs related to illness, including prescriptions, hospital stays, and, in serious cases, travel back to the student’s home country if medically advised.
 Testing for COVID-19 is covered only when determined to be medically necessary by a qualified healthcare provider, and not when required for travel or as a precaution when having been exposed to someone with COVID-19.
 This insurance is considered secondary insurance, and GEO strongly recommends that students keep their primary health insurance in the U.S. while they study abroad.

 Do I need to wear a mask/face covering during a study abroad program?

 Policies vary on a country-by-country basis.
-Masks or face coverings are required to be worn on public transportation and indoor public spaces at the very minimum in most countries.
+Masks or face coverings may be required to be worn on public transportation and indoor public spaces in some countries.
 You will receive more information about face coverings and other local guidance during your program orientation.

 Do I need to budget extra money for testing, housing, and supplies for COVID-19?